-Myson Century, Inc. and its subsidiaries are TPEx-listed companies involving in public interest, and shareholders are highly concerned about its operating performance.
-Therefore, revenue recognition is one of the key matters when conducting our audit.
+The Group is a TPEx-listed company involving in public interests.
+Investors are highly concerned about its operating performance.
+Therefore, the revenue from the health food and clothing segments is recognized as one of the key audit matters in the consolidated financial statements when conducting our audit.